drbean/edit/tsailin/2019APBR_english_proofing.md

-The aim of this study is to investigate the configuration of innovation practices in firms following the OEM, ODM, OBM models as well as examine their reconfiguration by contract manufacturers undertaking business model transitions.
+The aim of this study is to investigate the configuration of innovation practices in firms following the OEM, ODM, OBM models as well as examine reconfiguration of those practices by contract manufacturers undertaking business model transitions.
 We employ the Taiwanese
 Industrial Innovation Survey (TIS), a large-scale survey of the industries of Taiwan conducted by the Ministry of Science and Technology which is similar to the Community Innovation